RottenDoom/ic-engine/README.md

 ### TODO

+- TODO: Shader compilation along while compiling the project
+- TODO: OpenGL pipeline and filesystem for better model and shader loading.
+- TODO: Make builds for both shared and static libraries since I am going to test out both thus going to use both.
+- TODO: Use ifdefs and defines better.
 - Export API after creating model loading for users to use in the library
 - DLL imports and exports and live reloads {CURR}
 - Start rendering meshes {CURR}